-This offset project builds clean, efficient stoves that slow down the combustion of wood, significantly improving indoor air quality and reducing health risks.
-Malawian women, or community artisans, can build their own stoves with training and support using provided brick moulds.
 Because they require less wood, the stoves also reduce the amount of time women and children spend gathering firewood each week, allowing time for other activities that may include going to school.

-The project meets the following Sustainable Development Goals
+The projects may contribute to the following United Nations Sustainable Development Goals

 - Emissions prevention